Ferada/cl-mock/README.md

     > => 23
     > (OR) => 42, if FOO was inlined

-The caveat is that this might not work on certain optimization settings.
+The caveat is that this might not work on certain optimization settings, including inlining.

 The underlying function `PROGF` may be used as well similarly to standard `PROG`: